cederstone/analysis/README.md

 ### union

 Go supports unions by having an exported interface contain an unexprted 'tag' method.
-By adding compile-time type assertions (i.e., `var _ Interface = new(Obj)` this allows one to ensure that all members of a union satisfy the union's interface.
+By adding compile-time type assertions this allows one to ensure that all members of a union satisfy the union's interface.
 This strategy is used in the `go/ast` package among other places, where all types that implement the `ast.Expr` interface must implement the `exprNode()` method: https://golang.org/src/go/ast/ast.go?s=1432:1473#L31.
 This is a useful trick for implementing closed unions.